Aircraft upset: Jet upset

-The phrase jet upset refers to accidents and incidents (some crashed and some recovered, usually with significant damage to the structure), where a jet airliner was "upset" and ended up in a high-speed dive.
-That phenomenon was almost unknown in the days of piston-driven propeller airliners, which is why those accidents were referenced as "jet" upsets: because it was a repeated phenomenon that was unique to jet airliners, with swept-back wings, jet engines and movable horizontal stabilizers, none of which were found on the piston/propeller airliners.
-With the phasing out of piston-driven propeller airliners, that phrase has gradually given way to "loss of control-inflight", which includes, but is not limited to, the upset/high-speed dive type of accidents.
+Jet upset was almost unknown in the days of piston-driven propeller airliners since they lacked the swept-back wings, jet engines, and movable horizontal stabilizers that are unique to jet airliners.
+With the phasing out of piston-driven propeller airliners, the phrase has gradually given way to "loss of control inflight", which includes, but is not limited to, the upset/high-speed dive type of accidents.
 The term jet upset was most heavily used in the 1960s and 1970s as the phenomenon was not well understood and was still being researched.
 Contemporary authors tend to group the phenomenon under loss of control.

 There have been a variety of causes and contributing factors, in past jet upset accidents: